Tosan/tosan-mask-spring-boot-starter/README.md

 > RegexReplaceHelper

-replaceHelper decider have different methods that use these helpers separately.
+replaceHelperDecider have different methods that use these helpers separately.

 ### extending mask types